The 3 Year Tenancy

 - Fuller’s retains the right to install all leisure machines.
 Currently, all Amusement with Prizes (AWP) and pool machine income is shared on a 50/50 basis after costs.
 Whilst other machines are permissible with our permission they must be supplied by one of our nominated suppliers.
 You should agree your own contractual terms with the supplier and be aware we receive a small royalty fee for each machine you install.
-Your AWP and pool machine income will not form part of the rental calculation.
+No machine income will form part of the rental calculation.
 The machines will be normally be emptied by the operators on a weekly or fortnightly basis.

-- This will be clearly stated within the tenancy or lease and will normally be to run the house as a public house.
-This can be extended under certain conditions to catering and letting accommodation.
+- This will be clearly stated within the tenancy and is normally to run the pub as a public house.
+This can be extended under certain conditions to catering and letting accommodation with our permission.